IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/codebaseSummary.md

 *   `backend/data_ingestion/litecoin_docs_loader.py`: Responsible for loading raw text data from various Litecoin-related sources.
 *   `backend/data_ingestion/embedding_processor.py`: Handles text splitting and generates vector embeddings using Google Text Embedding 004.
 *   `backend/data_ingestion/vector_store_manager.py`: Manages connections to MongoDB Atlas and facilitates the insertion and retrieval of vector embeddings.
-*   `backend/ingest_data.py`: A standalone script to orchestrate the data ingestion process.
+*   `backend/ingest_data.py`: A standalone script to orchestrate the data ingestion process, primarily focused on processing the **Curated Knowledge Base**.
 *   `backend/data_models.py`: (Planned) Will contain core Pydantic data models for the application, such as the `DataSource` model.
 *   `backend/api/v1/sources.py`: (Planned) Will contain the API router and endpoints for managing data sources.